Ideology Bridge Builder

 Hip Hop Pastor

-“I had already started the conversations with the Tupac Shakurs and the Snoop Doggs and Reverend Run and LL Cool J and had made my appeal for them to clean up the rap music from negative to positive, but we still had a long way to go,” said Pennington.
+“I had already started the conversations with people like Tupac Shakur and Snoop Dogg and Reverend Run and LL Cool J and had made my appeal for them to clean up the rap music from negative to positive, but we still had a long way to go,” said Pennington.
 “My essay was about how we can't legislate morals and values but we can be on our guard about what's going on in our surroundings.
 And my professor said, 'Oh, I see what you’re saying these other people can do, and what you did [to bring awareness to the situation].
 So what are you doing about it now?'

 “So when the instructor basically asked me ‘what are you going to do about it?’ that’s when the calling came to me to start what was called the Hip Hop Church of Denver, a rap ministry that would bridge the gap between the positive messages of faith in the form of rap music in order to serve a new group of people.
 And I became known in Denver as the Pastor Devine, the Hip Hop Pastor.”

 But Pennington’s story is even bigger than that.
 It’s about how he has taken everything he has learned through his education and experience, from ministry and business, leadership and music to influence legions of individuals who seek inspiration and guidance.

 “I have been speaking in schools against drugs and violence," he said, "working across the country with sheriff’s offices, police departments as well as the Federal Government to do what is called 'faith-based intervention.'”
 He’s even been invited to speak before the U.S. Congress.